bifurcationkit/BifurcationKit.jl/docs/src/detectionBifurcation.md

 By this we mean a change in the dimension of the Jacobian kernel.
 The detection of Branch point is done by analysis of the spectrum of the Jacobian.

-The detection is triggered by setting `detectBifurcation = true` in the parameter `::ContinuationPar` passed to `continuation`.
+The detection is triggered by setting `detectBifurcation > 0` in the parameter `::ContinuationPar` passed to `continuation`.

 ## Fold bifurcation
 The detection of **Fold** point is done by monitoring  the monotonicity of the parameter.